Coffee Culture

 where we find comfort

 This series began with the creation of Café Curtains in 2023, a window installation at Hamers Coffee in Toronto for the Design TO Festival.
-Developed as a commentary on our throw-away consumer culture, Coffee Culture is now an ongoing body of work that experiments with a specific set of cast-off materials (used tea bags, coffee filters and discarded coffee packaging) to explore themes of home, ritual, memory and the alchemy of re-use.
+Developed as a commentary on throwaway consumer culture, Coffee Culture is now an ongoing body of work that experiments with cast-off materials—used tea bags, coffee filters, and discarded coffee packaging—to explore themes of home, ritual, comfort, and the alchemy of reuse.
+These unexpected materials capture the ephemeral imprints of daily rituals, moments in time, and the comfort of home, adding layers of history and life to each artwork.

-The patterned front is made up of strips of coffee packaging, sewn together in a quilt-like design.
+The patterned front of this double-sided panel is made up of strips of coffee packaging, sewn together in a quilt-like design.
 The back is composed of used coffee filters covered in cyanotype imagery of loose coffee beans.

 This double-sided quilt is made with used coffee filters.
 The coloured imagery was creating using the cyanotype process and Solarfast dye.

-The "fabric" is constructed from used coffee filters, covered with surface design imagery that is created using the cyanotype process, with Solarfast dye accents.
+This Japanese-inspired jacket is made with "fabric" constructed from used coffee filters.
+The pieced filters are covered with surface design imagery that is created using the cyanotype process, with Solarfast dye accents.

-Shadowy images of wildflowers, collected from my favourite place, are imprinted onto tea bags by the sun’s UV rays, which activate the cyanotype and Solarfast dyes.
+Shadowy images of dried wildflowers, collected from my favourite place, are imprinted onto tea bags by the sun’s UV rays, activating the cyanotype and Solarfast dyes.

-Meadowland was accepted into 2024 Grand National Fibre Art Exhibition and will be on display as follows:
+2024 Grand National Fibre Art Exhibition "Delights", and will be on display as follows:

 Kootenay Gallery of Art, Castlegar BC - Jun/July 2024